thberger/zeit-quiz-shared/README.md

 # Zeit Quiz Shared
-Solve a ZEIT.de crosswords puzzle online and collaboratively with friends.
+Solve a ZEIT.de crossword puzzle online with your friends.

 ## Current state